pemeth/wap-proj2/README.md

 ## Generate documentation

 Hand-written documentation is provided in the `/doc` directory, however JSDoc can be used to generate code documentation by running `npm run doc`.
 This command is to be executed from the same directory as this README.
 The output is placed in the `/doc/gen` directory, where `index.html` is the entrypoint to the generated documentation.

+# The client

+An example client application is also included in the project under the `/client` direcory.
+It may be used to test the web API and provides an example of how the API could be used by a third party developer.
+Its functionality and implementation is explained in more detail in the PDF documentation in the `/doc` directory.